-Prof Firuz Zare is a discipline leader of Power, Energy and Control Engineering at the school of Information Technology and Electrical Engineering (ITEE) and a Fellow of IEEE - the world’s largest association of technical professionals.
+Prof Firuz Zare is the Head of School of Electrical Engineering and Robotics and the University Chair of Gender Equity, Diversity and Inclusion in Research and STEMM Committee at Queensland University of Technology and an Honorary Professor at UQ.
+He was a discipline leader of Power, Energy and Control Engineering at the School of Information Technology and Electrical Engineering.
+He is also a Fellow of IEEE - the world’s largest association of technical professionals.

-Prof Zare is an academic staff at the University of Queensland in Australia and has published over 270 peer-reviewed journal & conference papers, 40 technical reports and five patents in the area of Power Electronics and Pulsed Power.
+Prof Zare is an academic staff at the University of Queensland in Australia and has published over 280 peer-reviewed journal & conference papers, 40 technical reports andfive patentsin the area of Power Electronics and Pulsed Power.
 He has supervised 13 PhD, 10 M.Sc and M.Eng and a high number of B.Eng students to completion.
 He has mentored and supervised 14 post-docs and research engineers in the field of energy conversion systems.
-Prof Zare established a joint chapter of the IEEE Power Electronics/Industrial Electronics/ Industry Applications Societies in Queensland in 2017 and has supported the chapter as a committee member till present.
+Prof Zare established a joint chapter of the IEEE Power Electronics/Industrial Electronics/ Industry Applications Societies in Queensland in 2017 and has supported the chapter as a committee member till the present.

 He has secured several research funds including eight ARCs, one NHMRC and one Danish Research Council competitive research fund and 20 industry-based projects, over AU$ 10M since 2007.

 Prof Zare has received several awards such as: